Conexiom Voices: VP of Software Development Will Anderson Explains ML and AI in a Way Non-Techies Understand

 If that label is in a different language, it’s no different than the many variations just described.
 That’s how Conexiom processes documents in many languages.Everything is built off a relative reference label.

 Here’s whereConexiom really shines.Traditionally, an automation value would go through two IT projects:The buyer and the supplier both have towork out the technical details to make an automation project work.
 This is usually electronic data interchange (EDI).
-Conexiom, on the other hand, takes the incoming order from the buyer and does all the heavy lifting to deliver that document into the enterprise resource planning(ERP) system; the buyer doesn’t have to lift a finger.
+Conexiom, on the other hand, takes the incoming document from the buyer and does all the heavy lifting to deliver that document into the enterprise resource planning(ERP) system; the buyer doesn’t have to lift a finger.

 We do that without asking questions about the technical fields and the difficulty around them.
 That’s why we can onboard clients so quickly.